+Is homemade pie dough your kryptonite too?
 Then the pre-made stuff is going to make you feel like a rock star.
-It’s buttery, flaky and hard to ruin.
+It’s buttery, flaky, and hard to ruin.

-If you’re still iffy about using a pre-made crust check out this article from Simply Recipes on the best and worst store-bought pie crusts, our favorite, Trader Joe’s store brand crust was awarded the title of “Best Value.”
+If you’re iffy about using a pre-made crust check out this article from Simply Recipes on the best and worst store-bought pie crusts, our favorite, Trader Joe’s store brand crust was awarded the title of “Best Value.”

 Even with using a pre-made crust, I did notice some things I could have done a bit better making our pies:

 - Next time I’d pay more attention to how thick the dough is rolled.
-The filling to dough ratio was a tiny bit off.
+The filling-to-dough ratio was a tiny bit off.